uofa-mctr294/filter-template/README.md

 ## Requirements

-- You are given an image for processing in a "Portable Gray Map (PGM)" Format.
+- You are given a path to an image for processing in a "Portable Gray Map (PGM)" Format.
+- Read the contents of the image
-  - Load the image
+- Apply filtering to the image
-  - Apply a horizontal edge filter detection to create an image `Gx`
+  - Apply a Sobel horizontal edge filter to create an image `Gx`
-  - Apply a vertical edge filter detection to create an image `Gy`
+  - Apply a Sobel vertical edge filter to create an image `Gy`
-  - Combine the two images to create a normalized gradient image `G`
+  - Combine the two images to create a normalized gradiant image `G`
+- Write the created gradiant images to a new file

+## Testing Requirements

+- For the sake of testing we require that all your source files are placed in `src`.
+- We also require that nothing in `tests/test_filter.cpp` is removed.
+You may feel free to add to this file or add additional files to this directory, as long as testing continues to build and run.
+Any additional changes may require you to changes to `CMakeLists.txt`
+- It is expected that the following (and similar) commands will run correctly:
+  - `'cmd' image\boats.pmg image\boats-gradiant`
+where 'cmd' is the path to your produced binary (Retrieving this path will be handled by 'CMakeLists.txt'), the first argument is a relative path to an input image, and the second is a relative path to an output image base filename.
+For the given example the program will output 3 files `image\boats-gradiant-hedge.pgm`, `image\boats-gradiant-vedge.pgm`, `image\boats-gradiant-hedge.pgm`, & `image\boats-gradiant-magedge.pgm`.
+- Note: typically *relative* paths like the ones above are evaluated relative to the 'current working directory' (cwd) which is **not necessarily** the folder the exe is in; rather it is the directory it is run from.

 ## Bonus